microsoft/DeepSpeed/docs/_posts/2022-07-26-deepspeed-azure.md

 ### Hardware (Azure instances)

-The NDv4 A100 series in Azure exposes the SXM-based NVIDIA A100 40GB and 80GB Tensor Core GPUs.
-In our experiments, each NDv4 instance includes two socket AMD EPYC 7V12 64-Core CPUs, 1.7TB main memory and eight A100 80GB GPUs.
+We used [NDm A100 v4-series](https://docs.microsoft.com/en-us/azure/virtual-machines/ndm-a100-v4-series) instances in our experiments.
+Each instance includes two socket AMD EPYC 7V12 64-Core CPUs, 1.7TB main memory and eight A100 80GB GPUs.
 The system has a balanced PCIe topology connecting 4 GPU devices to each CPU socket.
 Each GPU within the VM is provided with its own dedicated, topology-agnostic 200 Gb/s NVIDIA Mellanox HDR InfiniBand connection providing an accelerated 200 Gbps high speed fabric.
 The DeepSpeed library exploits offload capabilities where the activation and optimizer states are allocated in the main memory.
 Hence, 1.7TB memory capacity per node helps us to scale to large model sizes.

 ### Training setup using AzureML
 Users can directly use the AzureML studio and use our published [recipes](https://github.com/microsoft/Megatron-DeepSpeed/tree/main/examples/azureml) to run experiments without any additional setup.
 This is the easiest and recommended way of running experiments on Azure.